NPann/GenTex/README.md

 ### How do I get set up? ###

-Compile the library using 'python setup.py build_ext -i' from the package root directory.
+Compile the library using 'python setup.py build_ext -i' from the package gentex subdirectory.

 ### Who do I talk to? ###